ThomasOttosson/todolist/README.md

 ## Title

-* The title was created with google fonts where "Popppins" was used and sans-serif.
+* The title was created with google fonts where "Popppins" was used and sans-serif as fallback.
+The title also has an underline effect made through css.

 ![title_event](./assets/images/title_event.png)